“Our people are our most important resource.”

-As the graphic from Hubspot above shows, the eNPS weighs scores to give an overall picture of the satisfaction of your employees.
-While all sorts of factors may determine where employees rank themselves numerically, the categories are extremely helpful for leaders assessing the overall health of their people.
+As the graphic above shows, the eNPS weighs scores to give an overall picture of the satisfaction of your employees.
+While all sorts of factors may determine where employees rank themselves numerically, the categories help leaders assess the overall health of their people.

 Before detractors can become promoters, they usually need to pass through the passive stage.
 For eNPS, addressing detractors is critically important.
 While an NPS detractor for a product or service may simply bring their business elsewhere, eNPS detractors may not feel motivated to perform

 2. Turning Passives into Promoters